-Adam Cogan is the Chief Architect at SSW, a Microsoft Certified Gold Partner specializing in custom .NET, SharePoint and CRM solutions (with a splash of Business Intelligence).
-At SSW, Adam has been developing custom solutions for businesses across a range of industries such as Government, engineering, banking, insurance and manufacturing since 1990 for clients such as Microsoft, Worley Parsons and Aurecon.
+Adam Cogan is the Chief Architect at SSW, a Microsoft Certified Gold Partner specializing in custom Azure, Azure DevOps (was TFS), .NET, SharePoint and Business Intelligence solutions.
+At SSW, Adam has been developing custom solutions for businesses across a range of industries such as Government, engineering, banking, insurance, and manufacturing since 1990 for clients such as Microsoft, Worley Parsons, and Aurecon.

 Adam is a Certified Scrum Trainer with scrum.org, trains developers in Australia, the US, UK and Europe, and contributes to scrum.org thinking.
 He consults with development teams on improving their scrum process through mentoring and being a proxy scrum master.
 He has written many rules around scrum best practices.

 Adam is one of only three Microsoft Regional Directors in Australia.
 In this role, he regularly presents at conferences such as TechEd (USA, Australia, New Zealand, Europe and Malaysia).
 A couple of times a year, he visits Microsoft headquarters in Seattle to learn the latest on Microsoft strategic directions and to undertake training in development technologies.
 His favourite Microsoft teams that he loves to work with are Brian Harry's TFS team and Jeff Teper's SharePoint team.

 Adam travels to record interviews with technology experts around the world – his most popular video is a scrum meeting with the Microsoft Scrum Foundation team.
 You can view this video at http://tv.ssw.com/12 79/daily-scrum-at-microsoft